danforthcenter/plantcv/docs/visualize_ovelay_two_imgs.md

-## Pseudocolor any Grayscale Image
+## Overlay Two Images

-This function overlays one input image on top of the other one, with and desired alpha value indicating the opacity of the 1st image.
-It is able to handle both RGB image and gray scale images.
+This function overlays one input image on top of the other one, with a desired alpha value indicating the opacity of the 1st image.
+It is able to handle both RGB  and gray scale images.

 **plantcv.visualize.overlay_two_imgs**(*img1, img2, alpha=0.5, size_img=None*)